 New Programme

-The programme for Evaporative Cooling covers units which aims to cool the “air” for air-conditioning purposes.
-It does not include adiabatic coolers which have an objective to reject heat to the ambient using evaporative techniques i.e. for Cooling Towers.
-This programme is divided in three sub-programmes, as it applies to Evaporative Cooling units in the following groups:
+The Eurovent Certified Performance (ECP) programme scope for Evaporative Cooling (EC), applies to units that aim to cool the “air” for air-conditioning purposes.
+It does not include adiabatic coolers, which have an objective to reject heat to the ambient air using evaporative techniques i.e. for Cooling Towers.
+This programme is divided in three sub-programmes, as it applies to evaporative cooling units in the following groups:

 Direct Evaporative Cooling